North Carolina General Statutes 10B-134.15. (Effective July 1, 2024) Electronic journal of remote electronic notarial acts

 (3) Allow a party involved in a transaction that utilizes remote electronic notarization to require additional information regarding that transaction be included in the electronic journal.

-(4) Authorize a third-party vendor, including a licensed platform, to act as a depository electronic journal.
+(4) Authorize a third-party vendor, including a licensed platform, to act as a depository or custodian of electronic journals.

-(5) Specify to whom the electronic journal shall be delivered upon resignation, revocation, or expiration of a notary commission or death or adjudication of incompetency of a remote electronic notary.
+(5) Specify to whom the electronic journal shall be delivered upon resignation, revocation, or expiration of a notary commission or death or adjudication of incompetency of an electronic notary.

-(c) A remote electronic notary may surrender the electronic journal to the remote electronic notary’s employer upon termination of employment, but the remote electronic notary shall also keep and maintain an accurate backup copy of the journal for 10 years after the last remote electronic notarization entered into the electronic journal.
+(c) An electronic notary may surrender the electronic journal to the electronic notary’s employer upon termination of employment if the electronic journal consists of remote electronic notarizations made in the conduct of the employer’s business, but the electronic notary shall also keep and maintain an accurate backup copy of the journal for 10 years after the last remote electronic notarization entered into the electronic journal.